MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## **Fixed** - OneDrive doesn't automatically upload pictures

 The OneDrive app for HoloLens doesn't support automatic camera upload for work or school accounts.
 This **known issue** has been fixed.
 For more information on automatically uploading your mixed reality photos and videos, see [Share your mixed reality photos and videos](holographic-photos-and-videos.md#share-your-mixed-reality-photos-and-videos).

+Workarounds:

+- If viable for your business, automatic camera upload is supported on consumer Microsoft accounts.
+You can sign in to your Microsoft account in addition to your work or school account (the OneDrive app supports dual sign-in).
+From your Microsoft account profile within OneDrive you can enable automatic, background camera roll upload.

+- If you can’t safely use a consumer Microsoft account for uploading your photos automatically, you can manually upload photos to your work or school account from the OneDrive app.
+To do that, make sure you're signed into your work or school account in the OneDrive app.
+Select the **+** button and choose **Upload**.
+Find the photos or videos you want to upload by navigating to **Pictures > Camera Roll**.
+Select the photos or videos you want to upload, and then select the **Open** button.

 [Back to list](#list)